Picking A Compatible Therapist

 I've heard many people say that therapy didn't work for them.

 Several factors contribute to whether therapy is successful, but, the connection you have with the therapist is essential.
-It is the foundation of effective work.

 You have to feel comfortable and safe enough to explore what comes up in therapy.
 Trust takes time but eventually you should be able to talk about almost everything without fear of judgement or criticism.